hiroshitash/uniswap-sdk-fraction/README.md

 Then, you can import Fraction below.

 ```
-import {Fraction } from '@hiroshitash/uniswap-sdk-fraction'
+import { Fraction } from '@hiroshitash/uniswap-sdk-fraction'
 ```